-ILR 300/ ILR 300A Advanced Information Literacy and Research

-Students will learn critical skills related to finding, organizing, analyzing, and making meaning from information from a variety of sources, including social media, news sources, search engines, books/articles, and academic databases.
+ILR 300/ ILR 300A Advanced Information Literacy and Research 3 credits Fall, Spring/PGS Students will learn critical skills related to finding, organizing, analyzing, and making meaning from information from a variety of sources, including social media, news sources, search engines, books/articles, and academic databases.
 They will learn about the ways information is curated for them as well as how the personal data they create and share is used.
 They will apply this to a research project in a major discipline.
-Prerequisites: EN 111+112 or EN 111A+ 112A or equivalent.
+Prerequisites: EN 121+122 or EN 121A+122A or equivalent.